bazelbuild/bazel/site/docs/install-windows.md

     This may already be installed on your system.

-### 2. Install Bazel on Windows using one of the following methods:
+### Step 2: Install Bazel on Windows using one of the following methods:

 *   [Download the binary (recommended)](#download-the-binary-recommended)
 *   [Install using Chocolatey](#install-using-chocolatey)